Gagan Thapa: Minister of Health (2016 - 2017)

-National Health Insurance Act

-Under the Act, a family of five is entitled to Rs.
-50,000 per year for medical attention after paying a premium of Rs.
-2,500 per year, with subsidy on the premium for the poor, disabled and elderly and a family identified as impoverished, poor and marginalized will get 100%, 75% and 50% discounts respectively.
-The Act also makes health insurance mandatory, and has a budget for a health safety net.
-Under the Act, the government also covers some of the cost for impoverished patients requiring treatment for heart or kidney diseases cancer, Alzheimer's, Parkinson's, Sickle cell anaemia, head and spinal injury.
-The scheme is known as Bipanna Nagarik Kosh, and patients need an official letter attesting to their weak economic status.
-The new policy has also introduced a payer-provider split, and the insurer will manage reimbursement both to private and public facilities.
-Unlike in the past, the head of the Insurance Board will be nominated by the cabinet and will be independent from the Ministry of Health.
-In the journal Health Affairs, Thapa says "Nepal will have to innovate on delivery of longitudinal care across the lifetimes of citizens in both homes and communities … leveraging our rich history of community-based, preventive care delivery."
+On 26 August 2016, Thapa was sworn into office as the Minister for Health by President Bidhya Devi Bhandari.

 Member of Parliament (2017 - Present)

 Thapa was elected as a Member of Parliament in the 2017 Nepalese Legislative Election in December 2017 from Kathmandu-4 for the second time consecutively.
 He is a member of the Parliamentary Committee on Education and Health.

 While campaigning during the election, Thapa along with 10 others was injured when an IED exploded at Chapali Height in Kathmandu.
 Thapa suffered minor injuries to his head and back in the explosion.
 There was a lot of outrage, both from Nepali Congress leaders as well leaders of opposition and other parties, directed at the government following the government's inability to figure out the perpetrators, given that Thapa's party was in majority control of the government at the time.

 Thapa was critical of the Information Technology Bill on grounds of it "curtailing the fundamental rights of people to freedom of expression and opinion, and was hence against the spirit of the constitution."
 On 29 November 2018, Thapa had called for a civil disobedience against the 4 day odd-even traffic rule issued to manage the Asia Pacific Summit 2018 by the government.
 Thapa commented that the organization had a controversial history of accusations of mass proselytism as well as the illegal promotion of Christianity and the public should not suffer for such an unjust cause.